gubFS/pogo-blend/docs/getting_started.rst

 Getting Started
 ===============

+Before making your first Map, here is some basic information that you should know:

 Pogostucks coordinate systems looks toward the positive Y-axis.
 So to look in the Blender file as you would in Pogostuck, position the Camera to look into the Y-axis with a orthographic view, to simulate how it would look in-game.
 You can do this by clicking on the '-Y' on the Gimbal in the top right of the main view, or with a shortcut (default is NUMPAD1).

 .. tip::